Hood River Fire & EMS Resident Intern Program

-Resident Intern Benefits
+College Intern Benefits

-- Up to $8,000 per year for college tuition, books, fees
+- Up to $14,000 per year for college tuition, books, and fees.

-- Room provided rent free
+- Room provided rent free.

-- Training in all aspects of structure and wildland firefighting, emergency medicine and fire prevention
+- Training in all aspects of structure and wildland firefighting, emergency medicine and fire prevention.

-- Experience from working shifts with professional staff
+- Experience from working shifts with professional staff.

-Eligibility Requirements for the Resident Intern Program:
+Eligibility Requirements for the College Intern Program:

-- Must be at least 18 years of age
+- Must be at least 18 years of age.

 - Documentation of a High School Diploma, G.E.D., or Certificate of Advanced Mastery.